MicrosoftDocs/windows-dev-docs/hub/android/overview.md

 # Overview of Android development on Windows

 There are multiple paths for developing an application to use on Android devices using the Windows operating system.
-These paths fall into two main categories: [Native Android development](#native-android-development) and [Cross-platform development](#cross-platform-development).
+These paths fall into two main categories: **Native Android development** and **Cross-platform development**.

 ## Native Android

-For native Android development on Windows, use [Android Studio for Windows](./native-android.md#install-android-studio).
+We recommend using **Android Studio** for [native Android development on Windows](./native-android.md#install-android-studio).

 Native development means that your app is targeting only Android (not iOS or Windows devices).
-Using Android Studio means that you can develop with the tools and within the ecosystem designed specifically for the Android Operating System.
+By using Android Studio, you can develop with the tools and within the ecosystem designed specifically for the Android operating system.
 Performance will be optimized for Android devices, the user-interface look and feel will be consistent with other native apps on the device, and any features or capabilities of the user's device will be straight-forward to access and utilize.
 Developing your app in a native format will help it to just 'feel right' because it follows all of the interaction patterns and user experience standards established specifically for Android devices.

 ## Cross-platform